ashfinal/vimrc-config/README.md

 # re-vim: sensible vim configuration

-★ Single file, just download it.
-Ready to rock in 5 secs.
+★ Single file, just download it then fire up your nvim/vim!

 ★ Well polished, should work on Mac, Linux and Windows.

-★ Self-adapted, extensible, to fulfill your needs.
+★ Neovim family now has full Language Server Protocol support.

-★ Support HTML/CSS/Javascript, Python, Latex autocompletion.
+★ Easy to maintain and extend, to fulfill your needs.

 ## Get started